Kevin McCarthy (ice hockey): Coaching career

 During his time as a player in Hershey, McCarthy developed a quality reputation for his leadership and work with young players, and was promoted to a player-assistant coach during the 1987-88 season.
 Following his retirement, he remained as an assistant coach for the Bears, and was promoted to head coach for the 1989-90 season.
 After a season in that capacity, he then spent two seasons as pro scouting director for the Philadelphia Flyers.

 He went on to serve as an assistant coach with the Hartford Whalers from 1992 until 1995 before returning to the AHL to take on head coaching duties with the Springfield Falcons and the Beast of New Haven.

-McCarthy served as an assistant coach for the Carolina Hurricanes from 1999–2009, and won the Stanley Cup as a member of the Hurricanes' coaching staff in 2006.
+McCarthy served as an assistant coach for the Carolina Hurricanes from 1999 to 2009, and won the Stanley Cup as a member of the Hurricanes' coaching staff in 2006.

-McCarthy was brought into the Philadelphia Flyers organization as an assistant coach with head coach Peter Laviolette.
+McCarthy was brought into the Philadelphia Flyers organization in 2009 as an assistant coach with head coach Peter Laviolette.

 On October 7, 2013 McCarthy, along with head coach Peter Laviolette, was relieved of his assistant coach position by Flyers general manager, Paul Holmgren.

 On May 6, 2014, Laviolette and McCarthy were hired by the Nashville Predators as head coach and assistant coach, respectively.

-On July 21, 2017, McCarthy was promoted to Associate coach, after Phil Housley was hired by the Buffalo Sabres and Dan Muse was hired by the Nashville Predators as an assistant coach.
+On July 21, 2017, McCarthy was promoted to associate coach, after Phil Housley was hired by the Buffalo Sabres and Dan Muse was hired by the Nashville Predators as an assistant coach.

 On January 6, 2020, Laviolette and McCarthy were fired by the Nashville Predators.
+McCarthy was an assistant coach with the Washington Capitals from October 2020 until April 2023, while Laviolette was Washington’s head coach.